 Hedgerow H1 runs for c.
-0.36km and forms the southern-eastern boundary of F2.
+0.36km and forms the southern-eastern 4.37 boundary of F2.
 Woody species within this hedgerow include blackthorn, field maple, hawthorn, dogwood Cornus sanguinea, elder, ash, spindle Euonymus europaeus, apple Malus sp., horse chestnut, elm, hazel, snowberry Symphoricarpos albus, and dog rose.
 Six semi-mature field maple trees up to c.
 9m in height are also present within H1.
 On average, this hedge is c.
 5m tall and c.
 2-5m wide, becoming wider at the north where snowberry, blackthorn, elder and apple sp. shrubs are encroaching from hedge into the field margin.
 A shallow dry ditch runs under the hedge on the eastern side.
 At the time of the survey H1 did not appear to have been recently managed, although previous management from the on-site arable field was noted.
-A number of birds nests to H1 (see below for more details).
+A number of birds nests and two disused badger sett entrances were also noted in relation to H1 (see below for more details).